Seven structural moats — and the first two are the wedge nobody else has.

 Why it compounds

-Incumbents would have to rebuild on open formats and abandon their cloud-residency revenue model.
+Incumbents would have to rebuild on open formats AND abandon their cloud-residency revenue model.
 A non-starter for businesses with billions of dollars of inertia.
+Genuine portability cannibalizes the consumption model that funds the company.

 Compounding intelligence